Semigroup: Structure of semigroups

 A semigroup is said to be periodic if all of its elements are of finite order.

 A semigroup generated by a single element is said to be monogenic (or cyclic).
 If a monogenic semigroup is infinite then it is isomorphic to the semigroup of positive integers with the operation of addition.

 If it is finite and nonempty, then it must contain at least one idempotent.

 It follows that every nonempty periodic semigroup has at least one idempotent.

-A subsemigroup which is also a group is called a subgroup.
+A subsemigroup that is also a group is called a subgroup.
 There is a close relationship between the subgroups of a semigroup and its idempotents.
 Each subgroup contains exactly one idempotent, namely the identity element of the subgroup.
 For each idempotent e of the semigroup there is a unique maximal subgroup containing e.
 Each maximal subgroup arises in this way, so there is a one-to-one correspondence between idempotents and maximal subgroups.
 Here the term maximal subgroup differs from its standard use in group theory.